-Levels are located on the top and end of the motor housing to help keep the drill bit level during use.
+A level is located on top of the motor housing to help keep the drill bit level during use.

-- Depress and release the variable speed switch to be sure the drill is in the OFF position before connecting it to a power supply. - Check the direction of rotation selector for the correct setting (forward or reverse). - Secure the material to be drilled in a vise or with clamps to keep it from turning as the drill bit rotates. - Plug the hammer drill into power supply.
-Hold the drill firmly and place the bit at the point to be drilled. - Depress the variable speed switch to start the drill.
-Do not lock the variable speed switch ON for applications where the drill may need to be stopped suddenly. - Move the drill bit into the workpiece, applying only enough pressure to keep the bit cutting.
+- Depress and release the variable speed variable speed switch trigger to be sure the drill is in the OFF position before connecting it to a power supply. - Check the direction of rotation selector for the correct setting (forward or reverse). - Secure the material to be drilled in a vise or with clamps to keep it from turning as the drill bit rotates. - Plug the drill into power supply.
+Hold the drill firmly and place the bit at the point to be drilled. - Depress the variable speed switch trigger to start the drill. - Move the drill bit into the workpiece, applying only enough pressure to keep the bit cutting.
 Do not force the drill or apply side pressure to elongate a hole.
 Let the tool do the work.

 WARNING: Be prepared for binding at bit breakthrough.
 When these situations occur, the drill has a tendency to grab and kick in the opposite direction and could cause loss of control when breaking through material.
-This loss of control can result in possible serious injury.
-Do not lock the variable speed switch ON in applications where the drill may need to be stopped suddenly.
+If not prepared, this loss of control can result in possible serious injury.